jckuester/weather-station/README.md

 Starting the exporter:

 1) At first, simply start the exporter without any IDs.
-The logs will show any signals that the exporter is able to decode, but nothing is exported yet.
+The logs will show all signals that the exporter is able to decode, but nothing is exported yet.

     ```
     $ ./weather-station